ktonon/two-medium-model/README.md

 medium-based ontology might unify many disconnected pieces of physical behavior.

-This is not a finished theory.
-It is a conceptual model: speculative, exploratory, and intentionally not defined mathematically.
+This is a conceptual model: exploratory and intentionally not defined mathematically.
 My hope is that general readers find it accessible, and that professionals find it interesting enough to question, critique, or even refine.
 Science progresses not only through detailed calculation, but also through new ways of seeing familiar things.

 # Introduction